erwin314/dutch-gen/README.md

 # Dutch Random Text Generator

-A lightweight, self-contained Rust CLI application to generate pseudo-Dutch text that is statistically representative of real Dutch word frequencies, but does not make grammatical sense.
+A lightweight, self-contained CLI application to generate pseudo-Dutch text that is statistically representative of real Dutch word frequencies, but does not make grammatical sense.
 Perfect for generating search engine indexing test datasets.

 ## Performance
 - **Binary Size**: 2.5 MB (fully self-contained, no external database files needed at runtime).